 Encounter of Indigenous Nations in Pueblo of Acoma, North America

-Representatives of the Nations Oneida, Seneca, Mohawk, Onondaga, Haudenosaunee and the Acoma Pueblo hosts gather around the existence of corn in their lives, both spiritually and practically and celebrate sharing knowledge of their culture: Traditional foods, songs, dances, visits to spaces of cultural significance and conversation circles.
+Representatives of the Nations Oneida, Seneca, Mohawk, Onondaga, Haudenosaunee and the Acoma Pueblo hosts gathered around the existence of corn in their lives, both spiritually and practically and celebrated sharing knowledge of their culture: Traditional foods, songs, dances, visits to spaces of cultural significance and conversation circles.

 The Pueblo of Acoma gathered ten departments to plan and participate in the gathering, and the involvement made for an especially well-rounded event.
 Beginning at Sky City, the Old Pueblo, where their ancestors have dwelled for well over 1,000 years, participants were honored with a tour that concluded with young rain dancers who braved the snow and wind to welcome us to their home.